bottlepy/bottle/docs/tutorial.md

 ### Further Software Necessities

 As we use SQLite3 as a database, make sure it is installed.
 On Linux systems, most distributions have SQLite3 installed by default.
-SQLite is available for [sqlite_win](Windows and MacOS X) as well.
+SQLite is available for [Windows and MacOS X][sqlite_win] as well.

-Furthermore, you need [pysqlite](Pysqlite), the Python modules to access SQLite databases.
+Furthermore, you need [Pysqlite][pysqlite], the Python modules to access SQLite databases.
 Again, many Linux distributions have the module (often called "python-sqlite3") pre-installed, otherwise just install manually or via `easy_install pysqlite`.

 *Note*: Many older systems have SQLite2 pre-installed.
 All examples will work fine with this version, too.
 You just need to import the corresponding Python module named "sqlite" instead of "sqlite3", as used in the examples below.